selfrefactor/rambda/docs/README.md

 It returns the result of looping through `iterable` with `fn`.

 It works with both array and object.

-> :boom: Unlike Ramda's `map`, here property and input object are passed as arguments to `fn`, when `iterable` is an object.

 ```javascript
 const fn = x => x * 2